Shooting near college leaves 1 man dead, 1 wounded

 But it’s not clear what sparked the shooting, which occurred around 8:15 p.m.
 Sunday a few blocks away from the campus of Shippensburg University.

 State police say the body of 21-year-old Shakur Myers was found near a vehicle.
-The wounded victim, 21-year-old Samir Stevenson, was flown to a hospital and remains in critical condition.
+The wounded victim, 21-year-old Samir Stevenson, was flown to Holy Spirit Hospital and remains in critical condition.

+Police report that they are searching for the two that have been identified